About MFT

 What age is Myofunctional Therapy for?

-Orofacial Myofunctional Disorders (OMDs) can occur across the lifespan, affect people of all ages, and can be found in infants, children, adolescents, and adults.
+Orofacial Myofunctional Disorders (OMDs) can occur across the lifespan, affect people of all ages and can be found in infants, children, adolescents and adults.

 The treatment of OMDs varies based on the age and/or cognitive ability of the patient.

-While myofunctional therapy works better for children because their bones are rapidly growing, this treatment is still incredibly beneficial for adults, too.
+While myofunctional therapy works better for children because their bones are rapidly growing, this treatment is incredibly beneficial for adults, too.

-Your body is always changing, and the jawbone is one of the most dynamic bones in the body.
+Your body is always changing and the jawbone is one of the most dynamic bones in the body.

 Myofunctional therapy keeps everything working properly and prevents functional problems from occurring in the jaw.